-We can appreciate TV shows with educational value, and we refuse to feel the guilts about occasionally letting our little ones chill out with a favourite show.
-When used wisely, an educational television programme for preschoolers and toddlers can be the perfect way to recover from that busy day discovering local playgrounds, running riot at a toddler playgroup or a fun-fuelled session at an indoor soft play.
+We can appreciate TV shows and YouTube channels with educational value – in fact, we love them, too.
+Yeah, we might feel a little guilty about occasionally letting our little ones chill out with a favourite show.
+But, when used wisely, an educational television program for preschoolers and toddlers can be the perfect way to recover from that busy day discovering local playgrounds, running riot at a toddler playgroup or a fun-fuelled session at an indoor soft play.
 Remember all the fun stuff we learned from Count Dracula on Sesame Street?
 It also gives you a chance to catch up on that much-needed great big mug of mum coffee while you check in with your fave Facebook groups and essential smartphone apps.
-We’ve found five educational shows available here in Singapore that our kiddos love (and we have a fondness for too) worth the screen time…
+We’ve found educational shows that our kiddos love (and we have a fondness for, too).
+Totally worth the screen time!

 Daniel Tiger’s Neighbourhood

 You’re sure to have heard of four-year-old Daniel Tiger, but did you know the show was inspired by and derived from Mister Rogers Neighbourhood?
 Just like the man who thought up the show, this little tiger and his friends have just the tips and tunes to help kids get through tough times like doctor visits and calming down when they’re upset.
 Prepare to sing along to those catchy songs!

 Mister Maker’s Arty Party

 Get ready for a whole lotta craft made out of loo rolls: CBeebies’ Mister Maker’s Arty Party is a zany, fun-packed show guaranteed to be a creative hit with the whole family.
 We *may* have a little (big) soft spot for Mister Maker after we got to meet and interview him…